Introduction

 After initial setup in Home Assistant, it is a piece of cake to add the sensors to a dashboard’s view.

-Note I have an addition sensors for room temperature : Sonoff SNZB-02 – Temperature / humidity sensor
+Note I have an additional sensor for room temperature : Sonoff SNZB-02 – Temperature / humidity sensor

 For full reference, here is my YAML for theses cards.